 What are your strengths?
 This is the time to brag about your talents that will make you successful at the job.
-Do not be overly confident which can come off as cocky but do not be embarrassed to toot your own horn.
+Do not be overly confident which can come off as cocky but do not be embarrassed to discuss your strengths.

 Where did you tell your employer you are today?
 Do not fabricate an answer like a doctor appointment, a sales call, etc. Saying you took the day off or took a half day is usually the best.

 Where do you see yourself in five years?
 The interviewer is trying to judge your loyalty while fishing for details about your personal life and trying to determine if your ambitions are in line with your talents and the available job.
 Know the job requirements and line your future plans with a natural succession for the position.
-Do not give personal details you don’t want the interviewer to know such as planning for children.
+Do not give personal details, as you do not want to disclose personal information.

 Why are you leaving (left) your current job?
-Never bad mouth a current / previous employer.
+Never speak negative about your current / previous employer.
 The interviewer is trying to determine if you are being asked to leave.
 Positive answers such as wanting more growth and opportunity are best.
-Even wanting a better salary is better than negative stories about employers or co-workers.
+Even wanting a more competitive salary is better than negative stories about employers or co-workers.
 If you say you were laid off, you must be able to show the lay off was beyond your control.
 For example, a merger which resulted in an entire department / division being cut.

 Silence!
 Sometimes interviewers will stay silent for a period of time which can cause the applicant to stress and feel the need to speak.
 The interviewer is silent to see how you deal with a stressful situation.
 Stay calm.
-The best way to break the silence is to ask the interviewer if they more clarification on a certain detail previously discussed.
+The best way to break the silence is to ask the interviewer if they would like any additional information on what was previously discussed.

-Answering off-beat questions such as, “if you were a plant / dog / car / ice cream flavor, what would you be?”
+Answering off-beat questions such as, “If you were a plant / dog / car / ice cream flavor, what would you be?”
 This question is used to gain insight into your personality.
 Choose answers that show loyalty, faithfulness, strong, study, reliable.
 Do not choose answers that are overly aggressive like a pit bull or monster truck.
-Always remember why are you having the conversation at hand.
+Always remember your audience.